Rein Jansma

 Rein Jansma (28 September 1959 – 17 April 2023) was a Dutch architect and co-founder of the architectural studio ZJA.

 Early life and education

 Jansma was born on 28 September 1959 in an artistic environment to parents that were interested in both art and science and were politically active, artistic family.
-His father Arie Jansma was a visual artist, who once exhibited at the Stedelijk Museum in Amsterdam and his mother was a mathematician named Jeanne Nancy ('Oekie') van Dulm.
+His father Arie Jansma was a visual artist, who once exhibited at the Stedelijk Museum Amsterdam and his mother was a mathematician named Jeanne Nancy ('Oekie') van Dulm.
 Renowned Dutch designers and artists like Wim Crouwel, Benno Premsela, Dick Elffers, and Cas Oorthuys were regular guests at their house and influenced Rein Jansma's upbringing.

 Jansma met Moshé Zwarts as a teenager, because Zwarts was a good friend of his parents.
 Zwarts recognised in Jansma a "brilliant boy" and a "true autodidact".

 Jansma briefly enrolled in studies in biology as well as architecture at Delft University of Technology but finished neither.